Equitas > Participate

-As part of Peace Days 2022: Take Action for Equality – End Racism, Build Peace, Equitas is thrilled to offer a youth workshop in Montreal on September 29, 2022, aimed at understanding how online hate manifests itself and identifying strategies to respond to it.
+As part of Peace Days 2022: Take Action for Equality – End Racism, Build Peace, Equitas was thrilled to offer a youth workshop in Montreal on September 29, 2022, aimed at understanding how online hate manifests itself and identifying strategies to respond to it.

 This forum aims to create a conversation on building more inclusive communities in Canada with the participation of young activists, adult allies, and partners.
 The forum will take place on Thursday, April 21, 2022.

 For a third year in a row, Equitas is participating in the Montreal Charity Challenge on April 23 and 24 2022 at Parc Jean Drapeau.
 Participants will either a 5k, 10k or 21k walk or run.

 Heart, Humanity, and Defending Human Rights: a panel discussion with Mary Lawlor, the UN Special Rapporteur on the situation of human rights defenders took place on Tuesday, March 22, from 12 PM to 2 PM EST.

 Join Equitas and the Honorable Jennifer Whiteside, Minister of Education for British Columbia, in dialogue to share your input or lived experiences of race, racism and racial justice in BC’s school (education) system.

 Equitas held an inspiring panel discussion with Jayathma Wickramanayake, the UN Secretary-General’s Envoy on Youth on Tuesday, April 27 2021.

 Equitas was thrilled to offer an opportunity to staff and supporters to participate in a team-building activity that encouraged physical well-being, all while raising funds for human rights education as a team.